MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/buy-licenses.md

 > [!IMPORTANT]
 > This capability isn't available to government, non-profit, or education tenants in the United States.

 Customers can make a self-service purchase from Power Automate.
 To do this, they first provide their email address to confirm if they are a user in an existing Azure Active Directory (Azure AD) tenant.
-Next, they'll need to log in by using their Azure AD credentials.
-After signing in, the they need to indicate the number subscriptions they want to purchase and provide a credit card for payment.
-When the purchase is complete, they'll can start using their subscription.
+Next, they need to log in by using their Azure AD credentials.
+After signing in, they need to indicate the number subscriptions they want to purchase and provide a credit card for payment.
+When the purchase is complete, they can start using their subscription.
 The purchaser can also access a limited view of the Microsoft 365 admin center where they can enable other people in their organization to use the product.

 ![This image displays the self service get started screen with all the necessary steps](../media/power-automate-licensing/get-started-self-service.png)